About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 1.5 to 3 hrs

 Congratulations on completing your first manuscript!
-Don't rush to send it off to the friendly agent you met at the last conference, who is not waiting impatiently to receive a slightly polished draft.
+Don't rush to send it off to the friendly agent you met at the last conference, who is not waiting impatiently to receive it—or any slightly polished first draft.
 Learn to evaluate your submission the way a first reader does and take charge of boosting your odds of acceptance.

 Introduction to Book Publishing